personal & intuitive COACHING

 By exploring your family history, we can uncover inherited strengths, challenges, and patterns that provide valuable context for your personal journey.Alternative Healing Modalities

-We may incorporate practices such as mindfulness, breathwork, meditation, energy work, or other models to support your whole mind, body, and spirit well-being.
-Our experiences include healing traditions beyond Western mainstream approaches which inform our work together.
+We may incorporate practices such as mindset, breathwork, meditation, energy work, or other models to support whole well-being.
+Our experiences include healing traditions well beyond Western mainstream approaches.

-Our process is personalized and adaptive, beginning with an assessment of your situation and intentions.
+Our process is personalized and adaptive, beginning with an assessment of your situation and intention.
 We draw from a network of specialized practitioners who support optimal outcomes.
-When appropriate, we may recommend specialized expert support to guide the best course of action for you.
+When appropriate, we may recommend specialized affiliate expert support to guide the best course of action.

 “I became aware of the fateful links between me and my ancestors.
 I feel strongly that I am under the influence of things or questions that were left incomplete and unanswered by my parents and grandparents and more distant ancestors.
 It often seems as if there were an impersonal karma within a family, which is passed from parents to children.
 It has always seemed to me that I had to answer questions which fate had posed to my forefathers, and which had not yet been answered, or as if I had to complete, or perhaps continue, things which pervious ages had left unfinished.
 The cause of disturbance is, therefore, not to be sought in the personal surroundings, but rather in the collective situation.
 Psychotherapy has hitherto taken this matter far too little into account.”